-- This table provides the estimated number of offenses and the rate of offenses per 100,000 inhabitants for each state.
+- This table provides an estimation of reported crime and the rate of crime per 100,000 inhabitants for each state.

 - This table provides the estimated number of offenses and the actual number of offenses reported in Metropolitan Statistical Areas (MSAs), cities outside metropolitan areas, and nonmetropolitan counties, and the rate (per 100,000 inhabitants) for each community type, and the estimated population for each state.